morse-simulator/morse/doc/morse/user/installation.rst

   - On **Mac OS** do not use the ``--with-wide-unicode`` flag.
 This will provide you with 2-byte Unicode characters (max size: 65535)

-  It the sizes between your Python and Blender's do not match, you will get errors about undefined symbols with names starting with  PyUnicodeUCS4
+  It the unicode sizes between Python and Blender do not match, you will get errors about undefined symbols with names starting with  PyUnicodeUCS4

 If you plan to use the simulator with raw sockets of text files as "middleware",